allout/solidarity-map/README.md

 1. Click the "Export" button, go to the "Data" section and download as GeoJSON

-1. Copy this file to your maps/cityName folder in this project and name the file area.geojson
+1. Copy this file to your geojson/cityName folder in this project and name the file `area.geojson`

+1. In the `.env` file in the root of your project, ensure that you have the `PRIDE_LOCATION` environment variable set to the camelCased `cityName` from your previous step.

+## General customisation

+There's a number of other environment variables that can control certain behaviour around this app.
+Please get in contact with the authors if you require more information.

+Also the existing text copy in this project right now is purely St Petersburg specific and is available in 5 different languages.

+## Deployment

+This project is set up to be easily deployable to Heroku but it could be hosted anywhere a Nuxt.js project can run.

+## Database API backend

+This app also requires an API backend to talk to and store information such as map marker locations.
+This service is provided via the accompanying https://github.com/allout/solidarity-map-api project.